photobooth-app/photobooth-docs/docs/setup/camera_setup.md

     Linux systems automatically mount the camera on connection.
 This interferes with the photobooth, since the app needs exclusive access.
     Check this [guide on how to disable `gvfs-gphoto2-volume-monitor`](https://photobooth-app.org/support/faq/#gphoto2-camera-found-but-no-access)

-## DSLR via digicamcontrol (Windows)
+## Digicamcontrol Backend

 The app is tested with a webcamera in Digicamcontrol.
 In general all [digicamcontrol supported cameras](https://digicamcontrol.com/cameras) can be used.
 If the camera supports liveview a stream is created and being used as preview in the app.
-If the camera does not support liveview, you might want to consider to setup the app in [hybrid mode](#hybrid-dslr-and-second-backend-to-stream).
+If the camera does not support liveview, you might want to consider to setup the app with two backends so one is for stills, the other one for preview/video.
 The main camera would be the DSLR to take high quality images, the livestream is captured from a secondary backend.
 As secondary backend most suitable is a webcamera or raspberry pi camera module.